mapbox/missed-issues/README.md

 # Missed Issues

-A CLI tool for finding issues that mention a team but no one has responded to from the team.
+A CLI tool for finding issues that mention a team and no one from the team has responded to the issue.

 `missed-issues --org mapbox --team teamname --token github_token`